andytoshi/milkerfun/README.md

-# MilkerFun: Advanced Tokenomics Whitepaper
+# MilkerFun: We reimagined DeFi on Solana.
+Every crash = more cash.
-*A Revolutionary Idle Farming Game with Dynamic Economic Mechanisms*
+*A Revolutionary yield farming protocol with Dynamic Economic Mechanisms*

 ## Abstract

-MilkerFun represents a breakthrough in decentralized gaming economics, implementing sophisticated mathematical models that create sustainable, anti-inflationary tokenomics through dynamic pricing and reward mechanisms.
+MilkerFun represents a breakthrough in DeFi, implementing sophisticated mathematical models that create sustainable, anti-inflationary tokenomics through dynamic pricing and reward mechanisms.
 This whitepaper presents the complete economic framework, mathematical formulations, and behavioral analysis of our innovative cow farming ecosystem.

 ## Table of Contents